bluelovers/ExcelReader/README_EN.md

 </p>
 ExcelReader is an ide plugin.
-Can parse files in three formats of <b>xls, xlsx, csv</b> in some editors of JetBrains, and supports simple filtering functions。
+Can parse files in three formats of <b>xls, xlsx, csv</b> in some editors of JetBrains, and supports simple filtering functions.

 # Installation
 ### Install in the IDE